igdesign/canadian-pairs/index.md

 ---
-# Document Information
 title: Welcome
 description: X
-keywords: Y
+keywords: "Y"

-# Logistics

-# System
 layout: default

-body-class: home
+"body-class": home
+published: true
 ---

-The Canadian Pairs Presented By WestJet offers any Golf Club in the country the chance to host a tournament, where the entrants compete for the chance to play in their Regional Finals.
-Where they will win the chance to fly out to Crown Isle Golf & Country Club, to participate in the Final.
+The Canadian Pairs Presented By WestJet offers Golf Clubs from across Canada the chance to send a two-person team all-expenses paid to compete in a National Finals held every September at the spectacular Crown Isle Resort on Vancouver Island.
+Win at Crown Isle at then your pair travels to fabled Pebble Beach to compete in a pairs tournament there.

-Over the past seven years, the Canadian Pairs Presented By WestJet has developed what we feel is the best tournament value and experience in Western Canada.
+Over the past nine years, the Canadian Pairs Presented By WestJet has developed into the best tournament value and experience in Western Canada with more than 9,000 players competing in club level events and almost 600 golfers travelling to Crown Isle since 2006.

-Where else can a club send a team of two average golfers on an all-expense paid trip to Crown Isle Resort to compete for the chance to then play a tournament at fabled Pebble Beach?

-Still where The Canadian Pairs Presented By WestJet really separates is in the attention to detail and commitment to ensuring that the competitors have a great time.
+From a get-acquainted wine & cheese party, to a gala dinner, to four-star accommodations, to two days of competition golf, to trophies and shirts for every competitor, to personalized photo albums, it is tournament organizer Inside Golf Inc.'s goal is to make this a highlight of every participant's golfing career.

+From your club's perspective, what makes this event so great is that you can overlay it over any event you choose; from a member-guest to an add-on for men's nights to a grand prize for a year-long league.
+As it includes handicaps, events and even individual teams may include both men, women or juniors.
+Even the scoring format chosen at the club level is entirely up to the facility... match play, net medal, stableford, it does not matter.

+Whatever format a course decides on, one thing is assured.
+One 2-person team will earn an all expense paid trip (airfare, accommodations and meals included) to represent their club.

+[Click here](http://youtu.be/VqGNCPXSquk) to see a video clip of images from past Canadian Pairs Presented By WestJet Finals

+To find out more, contact Deb Westover at 1.800.764.6537 or email at [deb@igdesign.ca](mailto:deb@igdesign.ca)